stuartellis/git-skills-1/content/home/exercise2.md

 Git snapshots the working directory on each commit.
 Kind of.

+Git stores versions as files as *blobs* of file contents, plus metadata.

 It records an ideal world: the state of unchanged files, with your staged changes.

-It ignores changes that not been staged.
+It ignores changes that have not been staged.

 ----